 Article 50 of the Lisbon Treaty defines the process by which a Member State can leave the EU, requiring a formal notification to be made by that Member State to the European Council of its desire to leave.
 This will commence a two-year period during which a withdrawal agreement is to be negotiated and concluded by the UK and European Council acting by qualified majority, with the consent of the European Parliament.
 Upon the entry into force of the withdrawal agreement or, failing that, the expiry of the two year period, the EU Treaties will cease to apply to the UK unless an extension is agreed unanimously by the European Council.
 The European institutions and officials have repeatedly advised that no negotiations or preliminary discussions on the terms of the UK's exit can commence before an Article 50 notification has been received.

-The UK Prime Minister, Theresa May, has confirmed that the UK will notify the European Council under Article 50 on 29 March 2017.
+The UK Prime Minister, Theresa May, notified the European Council on 29 March 2017 of the UK's intention to leave the EU.
 She has also overwhelmingly succeeded in passing a non-binding motion through Parliament confirming that MPs will not seek to block the triggering of Article 50 at this point.
 During a speech in January, she also made clear that the Government plans to give Parliament a vote on the shape of the final withdrawal agreement reached at the end of the two year negotiation period.

 Future relationship between the UK and EU